magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 <h3 id="fedg_collaps_collateral"><code>collateral</code></h3>

+Specifies the element, and the class which is assigned to this element, when the current element is opened; and is removed when the current element is closed.

 An object that contains the following:

-- an element, can be a selector or jquery object.
+- `element`: an element, can be a selector or jquery object.
-- openedState: the class name which is assigned to the element when the current element is in opened; removed when the current element is closed.
+- `openedState`: the class name which is assigned to the element when the current element is in opened; removed when the current element is closed.

 **Type**: String